daisyzhou/dota-stalker/README.md

 ```

 # TODO
-* see if we can get the steam ID from Discord's steam integration
-    * requires oauth: https://github.com/discordapp/discord-oauth2-example which I think means it's opt-in from users
+* make the storage threadsafe (it's super definitely not right now... o_o)
 * might want to stop using discord.py library and implement all that gateway stuff ourselves?
 * add a testing framework for the discord bot (use a mock MatchStream)
 * persist state somewhere
 * disallow using the anonymous user ID